hackgoblin/docker-sublist3r/README.md

 # docker-sublist3r
-This is a docerized version of Sublist3r
+This is a dockerized version of Sublist3r